-The management of Supercity Realty Development Corporation, is responsible for the preparation and fair presentation of the consolidated financial statements for the years ended December 31, 2012 and 2011, in accordance with Philippine Financial Reporting Standards (PFRS), including the following additional supplemental information filed separately from the basic financial statements:
+The management of Supercity Realty Development Corp. (the Company), is responsible for the preparation and fair presentation of the financial statements for the years ended December 31, 2014 and 2013, in accordance with Philippine Financial Reporting Standards (PFRS), including the following additional supplemental information filed separately from the basic financial statements:

-- a.
-Supplementary Schedules Required under Annex 68-E of the Securities Regulation Code Rule 68 - b.
-Schedule of PFRS Effective as of December 31, 2012 c.
-Schedule of Financial Indicators for December 31, 2012 and 2011
+- Supplementary Schedules Required under Annex 68-E of the Securities Regulation Code Rule 68 - b.
+Schedule of PFRS Effective as of December 31, 2014 - c.
+Schedule of Financial Indicators for December 31, 2014 and 2013